NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Paul quotes [Psalm 102](#psalm-10225-27) which talks about Jehovah, and he applies it to Jesus.
 Jesus is the one who laid the foundation of the earth, because Jesus is Jehovah.

+## James 1:12

+> Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.

+In this verse whoever **has stood the test will receive the crown of life** by **God**, however the only other time the crown of life is mentioned is in [Revelation 2:10](#revelation-210) the crown of life is given by Jesus Christ, because Jesus Christ is God.

 ## 2 Peter 1:1

 > Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours by the righteousness of our God and Savior Jesus Christ: